-Additional time may be required to obtain U.S. regulatory approval for DSUVIA and ZALVISO because they are drug/device combination products.\
+Additional time may be required to obtain U.S. regulatory approval for DSUVIA and Zalviso because they are drug/device combination products.

-DSUVIA and ZALVISO are combination product candidates with both drug and device components.
+DSUVIA and Zalviso are combination product candidates with both drug and device components.
 The FDA requires both the drug and device components of combination product candidates to be reviewed as part of an NDA submission.
-There are very few examples of the FDA approval process for drug/device combination products such as DSUVIA and ZALVISO.
-As a result, we have in the past, and may in the future, experience delays in the development and commercialization of both DSUVIA and ZALVISO due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
-For example, the DSUVIA CRL received from the FDA in October 12, 2017 contains requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed labeling in at least 50 patients.
-AcelRx has requested a Type A post-action meeting with the FDA to discuss the topics covered in the CRL and expects to confirm plans to move towards resubmission of the DSUVIA NDA.
+There are very few examples of the FDA approval process for drug/device combination products such as DSUVIA and Zalviso.
+As a result, we have in the past, and may in the future, experience delays in the development and commercialization of both DSUVIA and Zalviso due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
+For example, the DSUVIA CRL received from the FDA in October 2017 contains requests for additional information and testing of DSUVIA to assess the safety of DSUVIA dosed at the maximum amount described in the proposed label in at least 50 patients.
+AcelRx had a Type A post-action meeting with the FDA in January 2018 to discuss the topics covered in the CRL and to clarify the path to move towards resubmission of the DSUVIA NDA.
+In the Type A meeting, we discussed a proposal to address the safety of DSUVIA dosed at the maximum amount by reducing the maximum dose in the proposed label.
+In April 2018, we completed the HF study to validate the revised DFU and in May 2018, we announced the resubmission of the DSUVIA NDA.
+We anticipate a PDUFA date in the fourth quarter of 2018.

-Except for ZALVISO approval in Europe, we cannot predict when we will obtain regulatory approval to commercialize any of our product candidates, if at all, and we cannot, therefore, predict the timing of any future revenue.\
+Except for Zalviso approval in Europe, we cannot predict when we will obtain regulatory approval to commercialize any of our product candidates, if at all, and we cannot, therefore, predict the timing of any future revenue.

-We cannot commercialize any of our product candidates, including DSUVIA (known as ARX-04 outside the United States) or ZALVISO, until the appropriate regulatory authorities, such as the FDA or the EMA, have reviewed and approved the product candidate.
+We cannot commercialize any of our product candidates, including DSUVIA or Zalviso, until the appropriate regulatory authorities, such as the FDA or the EMA, have reviewed and approved the product candidate.
 The regulatory agencies may not complete their review processes in a timely manner, or we may be unable to obtain regulatory approval for our product candidates.
 As part of our development program, we met with the FDA in December 2015 to review plans for an NDA for DSUVIA.
 Based on feedback from the FDA, we expanded the clinical program for DSUVIA by 176 additional patients to include individuals from specific populations and settings, in order to increase the DSUVIA safety database.
 As a result, the completion of the Phase 3 clinical program for DSUVIA was extended and our clinical trial expenses increased.